DEFINITION

 UNDERSTANDING ABLEISM

-Ableism is centred on the assumption that people who are not fully able-bodied are ‘less than’ and ‘need fixing’.
-It defines people by their disability, and is fuelled by discrimination and social prejudices rooted in the belief that typical abilities are far superior.
+Ableism is centred on the assumption that disabled people and people with health conditions are inferior, in need of fixing and less competent.
+It defines people by their disease or disability, and is fuelled by discrimination and social prejudices rooted in the belief that people with no disabilities are superior.

 WHAT IS YOUR PRIVILEGE?